 BSAFE-C. We examined the RSA BSAFE Share for C and C++ library (BSAFE-C) version 1.1 for Microsoft Windows.
-The library actually consists of two libraries: sharecrypto.lib implements the core cryptographic primitives, including Dual EC, and sharesslpki.lib implements TLS.
-Unlike the Micro Edition Suite, BSAFE-C is distributed only as static libraries with associated header files.
-This necessitated a minor reverse engineering effort to discover how BSAFE-C uses Dual EC in its TLS implementation.
+The library actually consists of two libraries:

 Unlike the other TLS implementations we examined, BSAFE-C v.
 1.1 does not support TLS 1.2.
 As a result, it does not support elliptic curve cryptography for either key exchange or digital signatures.
-By default, the preferred cipher suites are TLS_DHE_DSS_WITH_AES_128_CBC SHA and TLS_DHE_RSA_WITH_AES_128_CBC_SHA so we focused our efforts on these two.
+By default, the preferred cipher suites are TLS_DHE_DSS_WITH_AES_128_CBC_SHA so we focused our efforts on these two.